103 Energy Management with IoT

 What are the Standards Of Energy Management?

-Energy management standards provide guidelines, best practices, and requirements for organizations.
-They Manage energy use efficiently, improve energy performance, and reduce environmental impact.
+Energy management standards offer best practices for organizations.
+They manage energy use efficiently and improve energy performance.
 Here are some of the key standards related to energy management

 ISO 50001:2018 – Energy Management Systems (EnMS)

 ISO 50001 is the international standard for Energy Management Systems (EnMS).
-It provides a framework for organizations to develop policies for more efficient energy use, set targets, and establish processes to meet those targets.
+It provides a framework for organizations to develop policies for more efficient energy use.

 Key Features